 When you come to the Hem/Onc/BMT outpatient clinic, you will see many members of our care team.
 This is a good time to ask any questions you have about your child’s progress and to ask for refills on any medicines.

 Prior to the first clinic visit, go to outpatient registration, and set up an account.
-You will not be required to register for future clinic visits unless your child needs to have a procedure in the rapid treatment unit (RTU).
+You will not be required to register for future clinic visits unless your child needs to have a procedure in the Rapid Treatment Unit (RTU).

 Blood tests are needed before your child’s treatment.
 If your child has a central venous catheter, a nurse will draw the blood.
 If your child does not have a central venous catheter, you will need to have blood drawn at the outpatient lab.
 It takes about an hour to get most blood test results from Primary Children's lab.
 Often your child’s treatment depends upon the blood test results.
 You may be able to lessen your waiting time by having laboratory work done before you come to the clinic, discuss this with the clinic nurses.
 If you have had your blood work done prior to coming to the clinic, please remind the staff when you first arrive.

 Many members of the care team will see your child in the clinic.
 They want to know how things have been since they saw you last and review medicines your child is taking at home.
-This is a good time to ask any questions about your child’s progress and ask for refills on any medicines.

 Make an appointment with the office staff for your child's next clinic visit before you leave.
 A reminder call is made before your next appointment.
 If you need to change your appointment, please call the office as soon as possible.